The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global testing and commissioning market size was US$ 187 Billion in 2018.
+The global testing and commissioning market reached a value of US$ 208.6 Billion in 2020.
 Testing and commissioning, or testing, inspection & certification (TIC), refer to a set of procedures, which are conducted to ensure that the services, infrastructure and products meet with the mandated regulations and standards in terms of quality and safety.
 These processes include on-site or laboratory testing, documentary checks, data consistency verification, management process audits, and inspections across the entire supply chain.
 Testing and commission can be carried out on behalf of either private or public authorities, or the purchaser or end user, independently of stakeholders, or at the request of the manufacturer.
 These procedures are required throughout the supply chain and are valid across all industries.
 In recent years, the globalization of trade has led to the emergence of complex supply chains impacting the product quality, which has created an increased requirement for improved testing and commissioning processes.

 Breakup by Service Type:

 At present, testing is the most popular service type owing to the rising concerns about the overall quality of the product.

 Breakup by Commissioning Type: